 From the metaphysical point of view, the Perfect Man is the epitome of all creation.
 The metaphysical status of Man finds its apex in the Perfect Man who perfectly realizes the cosmic purpose.
-'It is precisely the Perfect Man who perfectly combines within himself, in harmony,

-Heaven and Earth within the context of the realization of the Oneness of Being, who is at once the eye by which the divine subject sees Himself and the perfectly polished mirror that perfectly reflects the divine light.
-The Perfect Man is , thus, that individual human being who realizes in himself the reality of the saying that man is created in God's image, who combines in his microcosmic selfhood both the macrocosmic object and divine consciousness, being that heart which, microcosmically, contains all things essentially, and in which the Reality eternally rediscovers Its wholeness.
-He is also, at once, the original and ultimate man whose archetype and potential for realization is innate in every human being'.
-8

-The doctrine of Logos points toward that Reality 'whose name is Ahmad with reference to the celestial sphere and Muhammad with reference to the terrestrial sphere.'
-The Qur'anic Christ's prediction of Ahmad as an Envoy after him' is none other than the transcendent and immanent Logos, and thus the 'inward Prophet', or the Intellect considered under its dual human and Divine aspect; it is the 'Divine Spirit', the mystery of which is referred to more than once in the Qoran the name 'Ahmad' is the 'heavenly Qoran name of the Prophet......
-It is thus a question not so much of an earthly reality as of its heavenly root, and this brings us to the inward dimension this 'Spirit' is essentially the Intellect thus the 'Inward......'
+"It is precisely the Perfect Man who perfectly combines within himself, in harmony, Heaven and Earth within the context of the realization of the Oneness of Being, who is at once the eye by which the divine subject sees Himself and the perfectly polished mirror that perfectly reflects the divine light.
+The Perfect Man is, thus, that individual human being who realizes in himself the reality of the saying that man is created in God's image, who combines in his microcosmic selfhood both the macrocosmic object and divine consciousness, being that heart which, microcosmically, contains all things essentially, and in which the Reality eternally rediscovers Its wholeness.
+He is also, at once, the original and ultimate man whose archetype and potential for realization is innate in every human being."1 sphere and Muhammad with reference to the terrestrial sphere."
+The Qur'anic Christ's prediction of Ahmad as an Envoy after him' is none other than the transcendent and immanent Logos, and thus the 'inward Prophet', or the Intellect considered under its dual human and Divine aspect; it is the 'Divine Spirit', the mystery of which is referred to more than once in the Qoran ..... the name 'Ahmad' is the 'heavenly Qoran name of the Prophet.....
+It is thus a question not so much of an earthly reality as of its heavenly root, and this brings us to the inward dimension .... this 'Spirit' is essentially the Intellect thus the 'Inward',2